uthircloudnative/ds-algorithm/README.md

       Recursive Case - Recursive case is when a fucntion will call itself multiple times.
 When Array length is more than one we have to recursively call that function to identify its total.
   ```
+## Graph

+  Graph consist of Nodes and Edges.

+     - A Node in graph is data represented by a circle.
+     - Edge is connection between two nodes.
+Represented by arrow connecting two nodes.
+     - 2 types of graphs
+       - Directed Graph (One directional --> Edge/Arrow points to one direction)
+       - BiDirectional Graph/No directional.

+### Directed Graph

+     -  In a directed graph given node can be travel only one direction, in the direction of Arrow pointing.
+     -  In a graph each node and its neighbours are represented as a Map key value pairs.
+     -  Given node value will be key its neighbours will be values represented in Array or List.
+     -  If a given node don't have any neighbours (no edge pointing to another node) than still it will be represented with its key and empty list.

+### Undirected Graph

+     - In a Undirected graph node can have bidirectional traversel.
+     - Connected two nodes will traverse back and forth vise versa.

+### Breath First Search (Traversal)

+     - In BFS given nodes all adjesent nodes are traversed/explored.
+     - It uses Stack implementation.(LIFO)
+     - There is a possibility not all nodes will be explored in this traversel.

+### Depth First Search (Traversal)

+     - In DFS all the child nodes of a given node is traversed/explored before taking on another node.
+     - It uses Queue implementation.(FIFO)
+     - All nodes in graph will be traversed.